Analogy and Analogical Reasoning

 Bartha (2010) offers a preliminary attempt to provide such a justification by shifting from social values to epistemic values.
 The general idea is that reasoning by analogy is especially well suited to the attainment of a common set of epistemic goals or values.
 In simple terms, analogical reasoning—when it conforms to certain criteria—achieves an excellent (perhaps optimal) balance between the competing demands of stability and innovation.
 It supports both conservative epistemic values, such as simplicity and coherence with existing belief, and progressive epistemic values, such as fruitfulness and theoretical unification (McMullin (1993) provides a classic list).

-In the first place, there is a logical difficulty: analogies are not evidence.
+In the first place, there is a logical difficulty.
 To appreciate this, let us concentrate on confirmation as a relationship between propositions.
 Christensen (1999: 441) offers a helpful general characterization:

 Some propositions seem to help make it rational to believe other propositions.
 When our current confidence in E helps make rational our current confidence in H, we say that E confirms H.